 Urinary incontinence isn't always preventable.
 However, to help decrease your risk:

-I sometimes take a bowel cleanser like OxyCleanse and notice that depending on my food consumption the previous day the urge to pee is often tied into the urge to defecate.
+I sometimes take a bowel cleanser like OxyCleanse and notice that depending on my food consumption the previous day, the urge to pee is often tied to the urge to defecate.
 One strengthens or relieves the need for the other.

-Exercises that may help back it off are: Kegels - but they are very boring and few do them unless they want to strengthen their sex life which now that I think of it may be even be a better reason LOL .
+Exercises that may help back it off are: Kegels - but they are very boring, and few do them unless they want to strengthen their sex life which now that I think of it may even be a better reason.

-It is wided to tie in breathing and incontinence.
+It is widened to tie in breathing and incontinence.